Ahmed-Ali/Cucumberish/README.md

 	    import Cucumberish
 	    ```
 	    *The following steps to create the bridge header is only needed if don't use Cocoapods installation or you use it without the use_frwameroks! flag*
-	   5. Create a bridge file name it (just an example) bridging-header.h and save it in the folder of that test target.
+	   5. Create a bridge file and name it (just an example) bridging-header.h and save it in the folder of that test target.
 	   6. Open the target Build Settings and set the value of "Objective-C Bridging Header" to be

             ```